mrbgit/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 ---

-1. Once the emulator has started choose a device.
+1. Once the emulator has started choose a device by clicking the green triangle next to your choice.

   ![choose a device](/img/vs-emulator-choose-device.jpg)